Public Forum Doctrine

 2) Guaranteed Access Rights

-(the public has guaranteed rights of access to such places and,
+(The public has guaranteed rights of access to such places and,

-therefore, the government cannot close off this access completely)
+therefore, the government cannot close off this access completely.)

-3) Content Neutral Time, Place, and Manner Regulations (the government
+3) Content Neutral Time, Place, and Manner Regulations

-4) Content-Based Regulations Evaluated Under Strict Scrutiny Test (the
+4) Content-Based Regulations Evaluated Under Strict Scrutiny Test

 C. Designated Public Forums